 5– No, I don’t like carrots. ( 5 takes the carrot and turns to 6 ) Do you like carrots?

 6– Yes, I do, I love carrots!

-6 gives the carrot back to 5, who must hold the imaginary carrot up and say a positive adjective: Carrots are beautiful!
-(Delightful, wonderful)... before passing it to 4... (you can have a list of positive adjectives on the blackboard)
+6 gives the carrot back to 5, who must hold the imaginary carrot up and say a positive adjective: Carrots are beautiful! (good, wonderful) .... before passing it to 4...

-Tell them to pass another vegetable, very quickly like a movie fast-forward.
+Tell them to pass another vegetable, faster like a movie fast-forward.